COVID-19 Workforce Assistance

 File Your Missing Weekly Claim Certification(s) Online

 Labor has implemented a new solution and updated their systems to allow you to file ALL the weekly claim certifications you have been unable to file since filing your initial claim.
-Starting Thursday, April 9th, you will be able to file ONLINE for each of those missing week(s).
 For detailed instructions, please visit the File Your Missing Weekly Claim Certification(s) Online page.

 Work Sharing Unemployment Insurance Program